Hub-and-spoke VS point-to-point

-Hub-and-Spoke vs. Point-to-Point integration: why manufacturers should care.
+Hub-and-Spoke vs. Point-to-Point integration:

 How hub-and-spoke integration outperforms point-to-point in manufacturing logistics.